 As we prepare every week to take a walk down Memory Lane, stop by the Library for our map and the stories behind your favorite gospel songs from back in the day.
 To get on Memory Lane, follow the flagstones, pass under the tall shade trees, and you're on Memory Lane.
-On Memory Lane this week we feature Heavenbounds second big song from 1982 - We Are Those Children.
+On Memory Lane this week, we feature The Speers with Hallelujah Time from 1990.

 The History of Gospel Harmonies

 Gospel Harmonies began as a 10 minute feature in 1973 on a two-station network in Michigan.
 It soon expanded into a half hour nightly program on the expanding Family Life Radio network.
 In 1979, it became a 90 minute weekly program, before becoming a 54 minute show in order to syndicate to additional stations.
 The program became independent of Family Life Radio in January 2009, as the host, Alan Cook took his retirement after 40 years with the organization.
 Alan continues to produce the program from his home studio.